 Once we determine that a client needs an ECA or EASR, we generally follow the steps listed below.

 - Step 1 – We have an initial consultation with the client.
 At this time we set up a site visit to familiarize ourselves with processes and activities at the facility.

-Gather chemical data from MSDSs, info from equipment specs, and quantities of product used.
+- Step 2 – Gather chemical data from SDSs, info from equipment specifications, and quantities of product used.

 - Step 3 – Preform calculations to estimate emissions from info gathered during step 2.

 - Step 4 – Run a dispersion model using site specific data.

 - Step 5 – If the facility shows compliance, than an ESDM report will be prepared.
 If not, proceed to step 6.

 - Step 6 – Try either one of the following or a combination:

 - 1. Obtain more accurate data, i.e., precise quantities used.